 5) Out-dated floor tiles

 If your floor tiles are generally out of date, and you're not happy of them, why not replace the whole floor?
 Don't worry - that's not as daunting a proposition as it sounds.
-If your floor tiles are sound and sturdy, you might not have to rip them up.
+If your floor tiles are sound, sturdy and level, you might not have to rip them up.
 You might be able to simply lay your new floor tiles over the top!
 Give the old layer a good scrubbing, and then leave it to completely dry.
-This will ensure there's no dirt present to effect adhesion.
-Once it’s dry, you’re ready to apply new adhesive, and tile your new floor!
-These Estrellar Tiles will transform any dull or dated floor area!
+This will ensure there's no dirt present to affect adhesion.

 Above: Reclaimed Wood Tiles